-Albania, Kosovo and Macedonia tour
+Albania, Kosovo and North Macedonia tour

-Description of Albania, Kosovo and Macedonia tour
+Description of Albania, Kosovo and North Macedonia tour

 This tour of Albania, Kosovo and Montenegro will take you to a side of Europe that is little explored by tourists.
 Your journey begins in Albania, where you’ll visit the incredibly well-preserved buildings of Kruja citadel, which holds a significant place in Albanian culture.
 Next, it’s on to the Mirdita region.
 Home to traditional villages and ancient traditions, a visit here is a real insight into Albanian culture.